shariq1989/cookbook/content/recipe/stroganoff.md

 {{< end_recipe >}}

-### ABOUT THE MEAL
+### About the Meal

-You may be wondering why we call this dish 'bachelor beef stroganoff'.
-It's a funny story with an endearing memory for our family.
-Long before our kiddos, when Shariq and I were engaged, we did the whole long-distance thing.
+This is our easy beef stroganoff recipe, or as we affectionately called it, "bachelor beef stroganoff."
+You may be wondering why we call it that; it's a funny story with an endearing memory for our family.
+Long before our kiddos, when my husband and I were engaged, we did the whole long-distance thing.
 He lived in Colorado with his roommate, and I was still in Arizona.
 To make their food stretch, the two bachelors alternated making batch meals.
-His roommate's specialty was meatballs, and Shariq made traditional beef stroganoff.
-I adjusted a few of the ingredients, as the original was even more simple, but this dish makes for a great weekday meal.
+His roommate's specialty was meatballs, and Shariq made beef stroganoff.
+I adjusted a few of the ingredients, as the original was more simple than this, but this dish makes for a great weekday meal.
 Use your crockpot for a slow cooker beef stroganoff or make it on the stove-top.
 Either way, I hope you enjoy this recipe our family loves.

-#### Beef Stroganoff Ingredients for this Recipe:
+#### Beef Stroganoff Ingredients:

 * Butter

-* Beef Short Ribs: I prefer the tenderness of the beef short ribs, but regular stew meat will work just fine for this meal; that's what Shariq used to use for his batch meals.
-Most stores will even have the stew meat cut for you.
-Be sure to adjust the cooking time accordingly, as stew meat can take longer to become tender.
+* Beef Short Ribs: I prefer the tenderness of the beef short ribs, but regular stew meat will work just fine for this meal; that's what Shariq used for his batch meals.
+Most stores will have the stew meat cut for you.
+Be sure to adjust the cooking time accordingly, as stew meat takes longer to become tender.

 * Onion